SuramyaP/Face-Detection-and-Recognition-System/README.md

 # Face-Detection-and-Recognition-System

-System to detect and recognize faces.
+A system to detect and recognize faces.